rhysd/actionlint/docs/api.md

 - `PopularActions` global variable is data set of popular actions' metadata collected by [the script](../scripts/generate-popular-actions).

 Note that the version of this repository is for command line tool `actionlint`.
-So it does not represent version of the library, meant that patch version bump may introduce some breaking changes.
+So it does not represent version of the library.
+It means that patch version bump may introduce some breaking changes.

 ---